 The Shortfall With TDS Testing

 TDS tests can only detect the amount positively charged and negatively charged ions in your water.
 So while this test can tell you that there is TDS in your water, it can’t tell you what kind or how harmful it is.
 A TDS tester or meter also cannot detect uncharged compounds such as pesticide, gasoline or other harmful compounds that could still be in your water without you knowing it.

 TDS testing may be a convenient and cheap way to test your water but it will unfortunately not be able to measure the actual safety your water.

 The truth is that water testing at home cannot be nearly as accurate as tests done at accredited labs.
 Only certain equipment found in labs are advanced enough to differentiate between the different kinds of ions found in your water and to detect harmful uncharged compounds.

 Also, only in an accredited lab can you find people who are trained and qualified to run these tests, use the necessary equipment, and read the performance data correctly.

 How To Ensure The Safety of Your Drinking Water

-The surest way to make sure your water is safe for you and your family is to invest in NSF certified water filter.
+The surest way to make sure your water is safe for you and your family is to invest in an independently tested and certified water filter.
 If you are interested in investing in a water filter for the health of your family, check out our selection of WaterChef Filters.
-They are not only certified by NSF, but they are actually Gold Seal Certified by WQA (Water Quality Association).
+They are not only independently tested, but they are actually Gold Seal Certified by WQA (Water Quality Association).